shruthi-rapala/emcr-dfa-portal/shared/src/EMBC.Database/README.md

 For other generic reusable LINQ queries like `Single`, add a method to BaseRepository To query an entity with no joins, use `repository.Where(predicates)`.
 For an example, see [EMCR DFA Where Test](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Test/RecoveryClaimRepositoryTests.cs)
 To query an entity with a single join, use `repository.Query(queryCommand)` by inheriting IQueryRepository.
 See [EMCR DFA Query](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Resources/RecoveryClaimRepository.cs)
-To query an entity with multiple joins, see [EMCR DFA GetPending](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Resources/RecoveryClaimRepository.cs)
+To query an entity with a single join and group, see `ProjectRepository.cs` To query an entity with multiple joins, see [EMCR DFA GetPending](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Resources/RecoveryClaimRepository.cs)

 ## Unit Testing